dolthub/docs/packages/doltlab/content/guides/enterprise.md

 --doltlabui-host=35.94.142.32
 ```

-`--doltlabapi-host`, is required and should be the IP address of the `doltlabapi` host.
+`services.doltlabapi.host`, or `--doltlabapi-host`, is required and should be the IP address of the `doltlabapi` host. </br>
-`--doltlabapi-port`, is required and should be the value `9443`.
-This port value should not be changed.
+`services.doltlabapi.port`, or `--doltlabapi-port`, is required and should be the value `9443`.
+This port value should not be changed. </br>
-`--doltlabremoteapi-host`, is required and should be the IP address of the `doltlabremoteapi` host.
+`services.doltlabremoteapi.host`, or `--doltlabremoteapi-host`, is required and should be the IP address of the `doltlabremoteapi` host. </br>
-`--doltlabremoteapi-port`, is required and should be the value `50051`.
-This port value should not be changed.
+`services.doltlabremoteapi.port`, or `--doltlabremoteapi-port`, is required and should be the value `50051`.
+This port value should not be changed. </br>
-`--doltlabui-host`, is required and should be the IP address of the `doltlabui` host.
+`services.doltlabui.host`, or `--doltlabui-host`, is required and should be the IP address of the `doltlabui` host. </br>

 You can now run `./start.sh`: